BEAST2-Dev/hmc/_pages/hmc/ClockPrior/index.md

 Often, the literature provides some information about mutation rates for species similar to the one you are analysing.
 For example Kumar et al (2002) suggest an average mammalian genome mutation rate is 2.2e−9 per base pair per year.
 Sanjuán et al (2010) provide rates for some viruses ranging from 1e−8 to 1e−6 for DNA viruses and from 1e−6 to 1e−4 for RNA viruses.
+Jenkins et al (2002) has estimates for 50 RNA virussues in the range 1e-4 to 1e-2.
 Krasovec et al (2020) estimate a rate of 5.5e−10 for phytoplankton.
 There is probably some prior research available on closely related species to use as initial mean mutation rate, so search the literature for this.
 Experience from previous analyses can be used as well, if there is no overlap in the data being used in these analyses.